-Stop and Think - 1 night per week for 10 weeks (summer session 2 nights per week for 5 weeks)
+Stop and Think - 2 days per week for 6 weeks

 This is a cognitive behavioral therapy course focusing on faulty thinking patterns that cause counter-productive or negative behaviors and emotions.
 This program focuses on changing an individual's thoughts in order to change his or her behavior and emotional state.
 If interested in this program, interviews will be conducted to determine final participants.
 Preference will be given to inmates based on ability to complete the course, release date, and need based on the COMPAS and individual assessment.
 Attendance, participation, and homework completion are required to continue in the program and earn a certificate.
 Up to 13 participants.